cfragiadakis/Crime-Analysis-in-Chicago/README.md

 <img src="https://user-images.githubusercontent.com/72870088/213156193-e159de51-2df7-4f3b-b6fd-2667289a4712.PNG" width="191" height= "200" alt="Image Alt Text">

-Our model mostly predicts the labels of crimes of 1 and 4.
+The model mostly predicts the labels of crimes of 1 and 4.
 This is also confirmed by the confusion matrix below.

 <img src="https://user-images.githubusercontent.com/72870088/213156204-9bdc4705-d603-4a3c-8bee-2968fe9d3858.PNG" width="574" height= "400" alt="Image Alt Text">

 The confusion matrix shows that our model frequently predicts crime categories 1 and 4, neglecting the rest crime types.
 This is due to the uneven distribution of crime types in the training data.

-# **Conclusion**

-This crime analysis presents multiple ways to visualize our data, so we can have a better understanding of them.
-We depicted our data in an interactive map of Chicago, using Plotly library, and heatmaps were used in order to highlight hotspots.
-Furthermore, we divided the city of Chicago into 3 clusters based on the location and frequent crime types in each region.
-Finally, we trained a Random Forest Classifier model with 28% accuracy, a satisfying result, considering our dataset is highly imbalanced and contains 32 possible crime types.